antoinemartin/PowerShell-Wsl-Manager/README.md

 - The
   [wsl2-ssh-pageant](https://github.com/antoinemartin/wsl2-ssh-pageant-oh-my-zsh-plugin)
-  plugin is installed in order to use the GPG keys private keys available at the Windows level (I'm using a Yubikey).
+  plugin is installed in order to use the GPG keys private keys available at the Windows level (I personally use a Yubikey).

 ## Pre-requisites